PerQ: What motivated you to start We Blog the World and what’s the site about?

 Q: You write about Spiritual Health?
 Why is this so important to you?

 Currently, loneliness may very well be the number one epidemic in the world.
-While people are continuing to die from cancer, heart disease and other life threatening diseases, loneliness is prolific and can eat at the core of who we are, making us depressed, mentally unwell and even dysfunctional in our day to day lives.
+While people are continuing to die from cancer, heart disease and other life threatening diseases, loneliness is prolific.
+It can eat at the core of who we are, making us depressed, mentally unwell and dysfunctional in our lives.

 Adding a section on Spiritual Health was one way to draw attention to its importance in our lives.
 Just because you don’t live in the third world or come from an impoverished background doesn’t mean your spiritual health may not be in need of attention.

 Q: What made you team up with Healing Summit as a media partner?